systematicHR

 .

 Over the last couple of weeks, I’ve been using MS Word to type my blog entries, then using the copy-paste function to get the text into systematcHR.
-Along with…
+Along with text, a simple copy-paste also brings an abundance of formatting with…

 -